 The challenge was to find out if there were images of great beauty in the natural sciences.
 Over the past two years approximately a hundred researchers at thirty institutions have been approached.
 They work in the following disciplines: physics, chemistry, geology, microbiology, marine biology, botany, fungal diversity, cell biology of higher organisms, human reproduction and astronomy.

-In this exhibition there are no art works but scientific films and images are projected on the walls and ceilings.
-They include beautiful images of (sub)atomic particles, the effect of sound on matter, crystals of small and large molecules and multicoloured mineral dust.
+In this exhibition there were no art works but scientific films and images were being projected on the walls and ceilings.
+They included beautiful images of (sub)atomic particles, the effect of sound on matter, crystals of small and large molecules and multicoloured mineral dust.
 But there is also an impressive diversity of single-cell organisms, plants and fungi.
 Modern technology allows us to witness the birth of a stem cell, cell division and chromosome replication and cell death in higher organisms.
 The exhibition also contains poignant images of the human foetus and overwhelming images of the universe.